porn-records/Porn-Records/CONTRIBUTING.md

    - The templates are designed so nobody should have to visit any of the domains to verify, it is a pornographic domain, hence why the small screenshots of the site are required.
-   - Everything should, at best, be designed to help other in there goal for maintaining and blacklisting adult related material.
+   - Everything should, at best, be designed to help other in their goal for maintaining and blacklisting adult related material.
    - We shall always do our best to achieve this, so that no one have to visit a pornographic site to verifying it, once the team behind the